 Washing the Vehicle

 Unlike cleaning a home where you clean from the top down, on a vehicle, you want to start with the wheels.
 After you have completed the wheels, you can head to the roof and windows.
 Then, the hood, trunk, doors, and down.
 Professionals prefer to use a mitt when washing a vehicle and have several processes to avoid scratching the paint.
 You can read about these tips in this Practical Hacks article that outlines the entire detailing process.
+Please remember that you don’t need to use loads of water when you are washing your car.
+Do not leave hoses running unnecessarily and don’t throw endless buckets of water over your car – it just wastes valuable water.
+If you feel you waste lots of water when you wash your car, it might be better to leave it to the experts.
+This car detailing company in Toronto, for example, use steam cleaning power to minimise water usage.

 Clean without Chemicals

-Here at The Cleaning Crew, LLC, we prefer to be as chemical free as possible.
-That’s why we love DIY cleaning recipes that help maintain our “green” clean.
+Here at The Cleaning Crew, LLC, we prefer to be as chemical-free as possible.
+That’s why we love DIY cleaning recipes that help maintain our ‘green’ clean.
 Robin at Fluster Buster blog complied a list of awesome alternative cleaning solutions that you can use to clean your vehicle.
 This list includes: Homemade Car Soap, Spot Free Rinse, No Streak Glass Cleaner, and Upholstery Cleaner

 Stop the Scratching

 Avoiding scratching the exterior paint of the vehicle is one of the major parts of hand washing a car.
-Technically, it’s called micro-marring.
+Technically, it?s called micro-marring.
 That’s the small scratches that can be seen when light hits the finish of a vehicle.
 They come from small bits of grit or dirt that get rubbed against the finish as it is being washed.
 If you’re worried about scratching your car whilst washing it, you could look into getting a Ceramic coating for cars which helps prevent your car getting scratches.

 Do’s and Don’ts

-Don’t just use any old towel or rag to wash.
+Don?t just use any old towel or rag to wash.

 Do Use microfiber cloths.